Baltimore gas explosion levels homes; at least 1 woman killed, rescues underway

 Fox Baltimore reports that medical units have been called to the scene

-A gas explosion in Baltimore has left adults and children trapped, according to reports.

-Fox Baltimore reports that medical units have been called to the scene and Baltimore County firefighters have been called to help.
-One woman was confirmed dead following the explosion.
+Fox Baltimore reports that medical units were called to the scene.

 “Several houses exploded.
 At least 5 people trapped, some children.
 A Collapse Respose and Second Alarm has been called,” tweeted Baltimore Firefighters IAFF Local 734.
 The tweet was retweeted by the Baltimore Office of Emergency Management.